olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

       .
 ```

-Also make sure you have the following modules.
+Also make sure you have the `scorep`, `otf2`, and `cubew` modules.
 You can either add these commands to the cmake.sh file under the other `module load` commands, or you can load them normally in the command line.

 ```
 module purge